 Yang, Y.; Liang, F.; Li, M.; Rufford, T. E.; Zhou, W.; Zhu, Z. Low-Temperature Synthesis of Hierarchical Amorphous Basic Nickel Carbonate Particles for Water Oxidation Catalysis.
 ChemSusChem 2015, 8 (13), 2193-2197.

 Soled, S.; Miseo, S.; Baumgartner, J.; Guzman, J.; Bolin, T.; Meyer, R. Can Ni phosphides become viable hydroprocessing catalysts?.
 Catal.
 Today 2015, 246, 3-8.

 Harmful if swallowed.
+Causes skin irritation.
+May cause an allergic skin reaction.
+Causes serious eye irritation.
 Harmful if inhaled.
-Causes skin irritation.
 May cause allergy or asthma symptoms or breathing difficulties if inhaled.
-May cause an allergic skin reaction.
 Suspected of causing genetic defects.
-May cause cancer.
-May damage fertility or the unborn child.
+May cause cancer by inhalation.
+May damage the unborn child.
 Causes damage to organs through prolonged or repeated exposure.